kurisufriend/fuck-quest/readme.md

 * static titles
 * 'next' nav buttons break if the next OP doesn't contain the next post
-* next x when you are not actually an x
 * save the miraheze wiki somehow. maybe bring it back as a mediawiki site.
 * ~~picrel~~
     * ~~scrape down images as best we can, thumbnails and full-size if available~~